Illinois Deer Season and Hunting Information and Regulations

 • Expandable broadheads are legal as long as they have at least a 7/8” cutting diameter.

-• The use of electronic calling or tracking devices are prohibited.
+• The use of electronic calling or tracking devices is prohibited.

 • For the disabled: hunting with a crossbow is legal during the entire archery season.
 Certification from a licensed physician is required, and you will need to apply for an exemption.